 - The work of the remarkable and internationally influential Patrick Geddes (1854-1932).
 Geddes was lecturer at the University of Edinburgh but much better known as a town planner, a man who did much to improve the slums of Edinburgh.

 The Mushroom Trust

-Dunbar Close Garden is managed by the Mushroom Trust, a Scottish charity which supports the creation and development of greenspaces and city environments.
+Dunbar Close Garden is managed by the Mushroom Trust, a Scottish charity that supports the creation and development of green spaces and city environments.
 The trust said, “it wished to create a ‘pocket garden’ where passers-by could escape for a time the strains and pressures of their busy urban lives…

 Digressing just a little, a number of writers note that Dunbar’s Close stood near Mrs Love’s Oyster Cellar an establishment that Robert Burns was known to visit.